WencaiZheng/Twitter-Analysis-With-Earning-Event/README.md

 - Updated 5.30.2020, version 1.7:

   1.added 'twitter_stats.py' files that gives basic twitter statistics in a simple digit form instead of a graph, such as daily tweets numbers and daily unique twitter accounts

+  2.show estimated earning report coming in a week or in the past week in the praph